 Arborist Consultations

-Basic Consultation
+Basic Arborist Consultation

-disturbance of the critical root zone (CRZ) of the tree.
+or any soil disturbance of the critical root zone (CRZ) of the tree.

 Note: CRZ is defined as the area under the canopy surrounding the trunk of the tree.